The Laws of Oklahoma

 What Are the Fines for Drug Trafficking in Oklahoma?

-The exact fine depends on the circumstances, including the defendant’s prior record and the location of the arrest.
+The exact fine depends on the type and amount of drug involved.
+Prison sentences can change based on the prior history of the defendant and the location of the crime.

 Penalties for Aggravated Trafficking in Oklahoma